Here's What's New in iOS 14

-After 13 versions installed across more than a billion devices, Apple’s iOS has become very well-rounded and mature platform.
-But that doesn’t mean there isn’t room for improvement, and at WWDC 2020, Apple is giving us a peak at all the new features and tweaks it has in mind for iOS 14.
+After 13 versions installed across more than a billion devices, Apple’s iOS has become a very well-rounded and mature platform.
+But that doesn’t mean there isn’t room for improvement, and at WWDC 2020, Apple is giving us a peek at all the new features and tweaks it has in mind for iOS 14.

 Due for release sometime later this fall, Apple’s main focus for iOS 14 is to improve its performance and reliability while also expanding on a number features added in previous versions.
 Small upgrades range from a new way to search for apps from the iOS home screen and the addition of widgets, improvements to Messages, and better sleep tracking.
 Meanwhile, bigger ticket items include a new fitness app that works syncs with all of your Apple devices, a new augmented reality app, some big updates to the Podcasts app, and more.
 So here’s a summary of everything new headed to iOS 14.